The Vacancy Crisis in the Federal Judiciary: What's at Stake for Women

 - Unfortunately, although women make up half the population and, for almost twenty-five years, close to half of law students, approximately one-third of federal judges are women – and many fewer are women of color.

-- On the federal appeals courts right now, there are three circuits with only 2 female active judges each: the First Circuit, the Third Circuit, and the Eighth Circuit.
+- On the federal appeals courts right now, there are two circuits with only 2 female active judges each: the First Circuit, and the Eighth Circuit.

 - There are seven federal courts of appeals where there is not one woman of color sitting as an active judge.